Sociology & Criminology

-As social scientists, sociologists apply scientific reasoning and methodologies to understanding the array of formidable problems facing our country and our world.
+As social scientists, sociologists and criminologists apply scientific reasoning and methodologies to understanding the array of formidable problems facing our country and our world.

-The Sociology Department is home to three majors and four minors.
+The Department of Sociology & Criminology is home to two majors and three minors.
 It is also home to a vibrant community of committed faculty and engaged students.
 The relationships between students and faculty – through teaching, researching and service – are what makes it all come together.
 You will find four years with us a rewarding and enriching experience.

 Sociology Program Learning Objectives: